logantsai/markdown-cv/index.md

 learn the design pattern on it.

 >- Linux kernel framework: <br />
->Because of using turnkey soluton on each project, our exteranl driver have to follow Qcom/MTK
->architecture.
-I looking for a postion where can design architecture and ehance system anaysis skills.
+Because of using turnkey soluton on each project, our exteranl driver have to follow Qcom/MTK architecture.
+I looking for a postion where can design architecture and enhance system anaysis skills.

 >- Java/Python: <br />
 Between reading the answer of leetcode test, I learned much new language feature and hope